 In our modern world a disproportionate amount of men die from conditions that could be reversed if detected early.
 This lack of detection is a result of men being conditioned to “Work through the pain.”
 Think of all the heart attacks and cases of colon cancer that could’ve been avoided or treated early.
 But we don’t catch it early because we’ve been made to feel that talking about our pain means we’re a pussy.
 So, we tough it out, and march forward with our pain …until it kills us.

 Men in our culture are hidden away in plain sight.
 We’re not encouraged to be ourselves.
 We’re not allowed to show our emotions the way we should show our emotions.
 We’re told the acceptable way to express our feelings, by the people who require us to do it in a specific way that works for them… Usually our wives.
 In our culture a man crying at the movies is usually seen as weak.
 The truth is -he’s being strong.
 It takes strength and courage to be your genuine self.
 Crying in a movie is genuine.
 It means you’re in touch with the tenderness inside.

 Man On Man Cruelty

+Men love just the same as women: we love our kids, our women, and our friends.
 Sadly, one of the few times men feel comfortable telling their friends they love them is when we can use alcohol as an excuse for our sentimental behavior.
 Another place you can feel nearly as comfortable telling your friend you love him is at a funeral of a close family member.
 He’s suffering, and emotions are raw.
 So, you have permission to express the truth.
 You love your friend.
-The rest of the time you have to keep it locked down, or you risk being called a “fag”.
+The rest of the time you have to keep it locked down, or you risk being told to stop acting like a girl.